 The pathogen overwinters in rotten potatoes left in the ground or by the sides of fields.
 However, the great majority of infections in gardens arise from wind-blown sporangia originating in other gardens, allotments and commercial crops.
 In the UK, outbreaks may occur from June onwards, usually earliest in the South West.

 The presence of new strains in the UK means that the pathogen now has the potential to produce resting spores (oospores) in the affected plant tissues.
 The oospores are released from the rotting tissues to contaminate the soil.
 These resting spores have yet to be found in the UK, however, and little is currently known about their survival and their potential as a source of the disease.
 The investigations into oospores are continuing and more information may be available in a few years.

-Late attacks of blight defoliate potato crops, but if the disease arrives after the tubers are set and they are harvested before they become infected, little is lost.
-However early attacks can also be devastating and blight is the most important commercial disease of potatoes.
+Attacks of blight occurring in late summer defoliate potato crops, but if the disease arrives after the tubers are set, and they are harvested before they become infected, little is lost.
+However, early attacks can be devastating and blight is the most important disease of potatoes, both for gardeners and commercial growers.
 Outdoor tomatoes are at high risk of infection if the weather is suitable.
 The disease is less of a problem under glass as the spores have to find their way into the glasshouse through doors and vents.
 If, however, blight establishes in a glasshouse the high humidity inside usually leads to very rapid development of symptoms.